blue0x1/ArtemisShell/README.md

 ## <p align="center" style="font-size: 32px; font-weight: bold;">ArtemisShell</p>

 ArtemisShell is a powerful, lightweight, and versatile bi-directional reverse shell tool.
-It enables secure and efficient communication between two devices, allowing both the server and client to send commands and receive output.
-Inspired by the balance and duality symbolized by the Greek goddess Artemis, this tool aims to provide users with a streamlined solution for establishing remote command execution channels.
+It enables secure and efficient communication between two devices, allowing both the server and client to send commands and receive output. this tool aims to provide users with a streamlined solution for establishing remote command execution channels.

 <br>